DOI-USGS/ISIS3/Jenkins-CI.md

 These files are automatically pulled and built for DockerHub whenever new changes are made.
 Their images can be found here: [link](https://hub.docker.com/r/usgsastro/docker_linux_isisdeps/)

 These images are built with some system library dependencies of ISIS and an install of miniconda.
+They have the ISIS test data mounted in the /scratch directory.

 # Jenkins Pipeline